-This method–the typical way to populate a Lookup Table for the purpose of Entity normalization–involves running a log search against data collected by a CSE Inventory source, and then saving and scheduling the search.
+This method–the typical way to populate a Lookup Table for the purpose of Entity normalization–involves running a log search against data collected by a Cloud SIEM Inventory source, and then saving and scheduling the search.
 This process is described in the Save Inventory Data to a Lookup Table topic.
-After creating the table, perform the steps in Configure the Lookup Table in CSE, below.
+After creating the table, perform the steps in Configure the Lookup Table in Cloud SIEM, below.

 For instructions, see the Create a Lookup Table topic.
-After creating the table, perform the steps in Configure the Lookup Table in CSE, below.
+After creating the table, perform the steps in Configure the Lookup Table in Cloud SIEM, below.

-After you’ve created your Entity Lookup Table in the Sumo Logic Library, you can configure it in CSE.
+After you’ve created your Entity Lookup Table in the Sumo Logic Library, you can configure it in Cloud SIEM.

-- Click the gear icon in the CSE UI, and choose Normalization, under Entities.
+- Click the gear icon in the Cloud SIEM UI, and choose Normalization, under Entities.